-For more information, and to volunteer to help with the convention (WE NEED IT:::) please contact your local AC or Provincial rep, or Call Sheila - 684-2457.
+For more information, and to volunteer to help with the convention (WE NEED IT !!!) please contact your local AC or Provincial rep, or Call Sheila - 684-2457.

-CANADIAN LABOUR CONGRESS (CLC)
+CANADIAN LABOUR CONGRESS (CLC) .

 Biggest labour organization in the country.
 It has a membership of more than 2,200,000; i.e., it represents a majority of the 3,000,000 men and women organized in trade unions in Canada.
-It has a provincial federation of labour in each of the ten provinces of the country; these provincial federations are composed of locals of CLC affiliated unions in the province.
+It has a provincial federation of labour in each of the ten It has a provincial federation of labour in each of the ten of locals of the country; these provincial federations are composed of locals of CLC affiliated unions in the province.
 Also, there are Labour Councils in about 115 communities across Canada, created by unions in the community.

-The CLC came into being in 1956 as a result of a merger between two previously established national groups - the Trades and Labour Congress of Canada and the Canadian Congress of Labour.
+The CLC came into being in 1956 as a result of a merger between two previously established national groups -- the Trades and Labour Congress of Canada and the Canadian Congress of Labour.
 It is composed of approx. 115 national and international unions.
 The various affiliated unions finance the CLC through dues based on the size of their membership.